-This is the third of a three-part article on dual agency, a form of representation by real estate agents.
+This is the third of a 5 part article on dual agency, a form of real estate agent representation.
 Dual agency involves “your” agent representing your adversary in a real estate transaction, as well as yourself.
 I have shown that it is good for the agent, as it results in him or her getting paid double.
 For you, as the buyer or the seller, it’s not so good.

 Real estate agents in Arizona have a “fiduciary duty” to their client.
 It requires that the agent act with the utmost good faith and absolute loyalty, and must put your interests ahead of all others, including that of the agent.

 So fiduciary duty should be the enemy of dual agency – they are mutually exclusive.
 But not with Arizona Department of Real Estate, which doesn’t consider dual agency a violation of that duty.
-Nor does it require that an agent explain the disadvantages of dual agency to the client when the client “agrees” to it.
+Nor does it require that an agent explain the disadvantages of dual agency to the client.

 Significantly, by consenting to dual agency, you are giving up your right to have your agent be loyal to you, since your agent is now also representing your adversary.
 Once you give up that duty of loyalty, the agent can advance interests adverse to yours.
 For example, once you agree to dual agency, you may need to be careful about what you say to your agent because, although your agent still cannot breach any confidences, your agent may not use the information you give him or her in a way that advances your interests.